Martin-Chailloux/Zephyr/Documentation/docs/roadmap.md

     - external toolbar
     - searchbar
     - groups all icon stuff in a single file

-- mvd: confo and simplify from new knowledge, update stages' mouse events using component tree's code

 - SoftwareClasses: sub-classes for in/out, file management, etc.